Your conservatory is a warm and inviting space to relax in the summer. But is your conservatory as welcoming in the dead of winter?

-You’ll need to employ a contractor because spray foam insulation gives off harmful gases.
+You’ll need to employ a contractor because spray foam insulation emits harmful gases.

 Expect to pay £30 per metre squared.

 Foil insulation comes in rolls, is easy to install, and takes up very little room on your conservatory ceiling.
-You can cut it with scissors, shape it to fill any gap, and it’s 100% recyclable.
+You can cut it with scissors, and shape it to fill any gap.
+It’s also 100% recyclable!

 Foil works by blocking radiant heat (heat transmitted by radiation), making it the ideal product in warm climates.
-However, it lacks the insulation qualities of Rockwool and spray foam, so it may not work effectively in the colder months.
+However, it lacks the insulation qualities of spray foam and Rockwool so it may not work effectively in colder months.